 Idaho Peak Shuttle provides a comfortable, stress free, shuttle service from the Village of New Denver to the parking areas on Silver Ridge for accessing the spectacular Idaho Peak Lookout Trail.

-Three daily shuttles depart Knox Hall, New Denver taking you east along Highway 31A.
+Two daily shuttles depart Knox Hall, New Denver taking you east along Highway 31A.
 Turning off the paved highway we continue along a 17 km gravel road passing through the historic mining town of Sandon, before heading up a narrow winding forest service road climbing through cool. forested lower elevations into alpine meadows & eventually onto Silver Ridge itself at an elevation of 2000m (6562 feet)..

 Spectacular wild flower displays & 360 degree vistas of the Selkirk & Purcell ranges await you.